CP-violating multi-field phase transitions and gravitational waves in a hidden NJL sector: Results

+To further identify the parameter region relevant for strong phase transition dynamics, panels (g) and (h) restrict the analysis to points satisfying $\beta/H \le 5000$.
+In this supercooled subset, the viable parameter points are localized in a narrow window of $3 \lesssim G\Lambda^2 \lesssim 5$.
+This indicates that the four-fermion coupling $G\Lambda^2$ plays a dominant role in determining the gravitational-wave-preferred region of the parameter space.
+By contrast, the allowed correlations involving $\kappa$ and $\rho$ remain comparatively broad.

-As illustrated in Fig.~\ref{fig:GW-coupling}, the predicted GW spectra are plotted alongside the projected sensitivity curves of future space-based interferometers, including LISA, Taiji, TianQin, BBO, DECIGO, and Ultimate-DECIGO.
-The peak frequencies of the predicted GW signals fall within the $10^{-4} \sim 10^{-3} \text{ Hz}$ band.
-However, the peak amplitudes are highly suppressed, reaching only $\Omega_{\text{GW}}h^2 \sim 10^{-16}$ for the most optimistic benchmark (BM1) and dropping below $10^{-20}$ for BM6, remaining entirely below the detection thresholds of currently planned space-based detectors.
+As illustrated in Fig.~\ref{fig:GW-coupling}, the predicted GW spectra for the selected benchmark points are presented alongside the projected sensitivity curves of future space-based interferometers, including LISA, Taiji, TianQin, BBO, DECIGO, Ultimate-DECIGO, and $\mu$Ares \cite{Sesana:2019vho}.
+Driven by the supercooling dynamics, the peak frequencies of these GW signals typically fall within the $10^{-6} \sim 10^{-4} \text{ Hz}$ band.
+The peak amplitudes for all the selected benchmark points are enhanced and lie within the detection sensitivity range of the proposed $\mu$Ares observatory.
+This suggests that the supercooled phase transitions in our framework may serve as potential observational targets for future multi-messenger astronomy.

-Generally speaking, it is difficult for the NJL model to generate a strong first-order phase transition.
-The PT process is typically completed within a narrow temperature interval of a few tens of MeV, or even just a few MeV.
-As a result, the inverse time scale $\beta/H$ generally remains tightly distributed around the order of $\mathcal{O}(10^4)\sim \mathcal{O}(10^5)$, leading to a rapid completion of the phase transition and the consequently suppressed GW amplitude.
-Furthermore, it should be specifically noted that the CP-violating phase $\theta_D$ has a negligible impact on the generated gravitational wave spectra.
-As previously demonstrated by the strict overlap of the normalized action $S_3/T$ curves under different CP phases, the macroscopic thermodynamic parameters ($\alpha$ and $\beta/H$) governing the GW energy density are predominantly determined by the radial structure of the effective potential, rendering the resulting GW signals inherently insensitive to the angular vacuum topology induced by $\theta_D$.
+Our results indicate that the generation of such detectable GW signals depends sensitively on the four-fermion coupling $G\Lambda^2$.
+In the specific parameter window of $3 \lesssim G\Lambda^2 \lesssim 5$, the model triggers a sufficiently strong FOPT with a prolonged duration.
+In this regime, the inverse time scale is reduced to $\beta/H \sim \mathcal{O}(10^2) \text{--} \mathcal{O}(10^3)$.
+This transition allows the true vacuum bubbles to expand substantially before colliding, thereby increasing the resulting GW energy density.

+This enhanced signal generation is confined to a localized region of the parameter space.
+As the coupling $G\Lambda^2$ increases beyond this window (typically $G\Lambda^2 \gtrsim 5$), the phase transition strength $\alpha$ decreases rapidly, while the inverse duration parameter $\beta/H$ increases to the order of $\mathcal{O}(10^4)\sim \mathcal{O}(10^5)$.
+Consequently, the phase transition completes more quickly, leading to a suppressed GW energy density (typically dropping below $\Omega_{\text{GW}}h^2 \sim 10^{-18}$), which falls outside the sensitivity range of currently planned detectors.